AbednAboH/Genetic-Algorithm/README.md

 # Ai_lab

+## # qualifications:

+python 3.9 version

+libraries: numpy,random,time,math

+# important note : main.exe is in dist file , to run make sure that bin_packing_prob file is in dist
+# everything is in command line
+# to select something press the number next to it then enter , in case of population size,number of queens ; put the number then press enter

 ## the file Genetic.py contains python code taken from the file given by the teacher of this course

 # updates are done here !